rudfoss/practical-react-with-typescript/README.md

 👋 Welcome to the repository for the workshop [Practical React with TypeScript](https://www.bouvet.no/kurs/kategorier/utvikling-for-web-og-mobil/workshop-praktisk-react-med-typescript)!

 ❓ Got questions that weren't answered or that you thought of after the course ended?
 Feel free to ask in the Discussion section or email me at thomas.rudfoss@bouvet.no.

-There is no such thing as a dumb question!
+> `ℹ️` **_For course participants:_**<br/>Please install and verify all required prerequisites before the first day of the course.
+If you want feel free to install the optional ones as well.
+You can find the list [below](#prerequisites).

 **TLDR setup**: